SBI Mutual Fund: Equity

-The company offers a wide array of equity funds ranging from diversified to thematic and sector-based offerings.
+The company provides a broad range of equity funds, spanning diversified, thematic, and sector-based options.
+Investors can customize their portfolios based on specific interests and strategies.
+The offerings cater to both well-balanced approaches and targeted investments in particular themes or sectors.
+Overall, the company aims to meet diverse investor needs and financial goals.

 Debt

 The company has a robust product range matching all maturities for cash management.
 The focus of investment philosophy is primarily on the product's liquidity as well as on the quality of the securities held in the portfolio.

 Hybrid

 Hybrid Schemes invest in a mixture of multiple asset classes like debt, equity, and gold in different proportions based on the investment objective.
 The company has a suite of products across the risk-spectrum including a multi-asset offering that has gold in the portfolio into the traditional mix of equity and debt.